snairdesai/snairdesai.github.io/_portfolio/lci.md

 **Coauthors:** [Laura Chambers][lchambers], [Mark Soto][msoto], [Caroline Behr][cbehr], [Leah Lovgren][llovgren], [Tamsin Zandstra][tzandstra], [Scott Rivkees][srivkees], [Ning Rosenthal][nrosenthal], [Francesca Beaudoin][fbeaudoin], and [Thomas Tsai][ttsai].
 <br/>
 **Assets:** [ [Published Version][lci-pub] ]
+> <div style="font-size: 0.8em; font-style: italic; margin-top: -20px;">
+> Despite complex care needs arising from critical COVID-19 cases, the associated long-term healthcare spending of patients remains poorly understood.
+We conducted a retrospective cohort study of adults hospitalised with COVID-19 in the U.S. (April ‒ June 2020) using data from the national PINC AI Healthcare Database.
+Patients were followed for one year from the date of admission to trace hospital spending.
+Patients who received care in the intensive care unit, received a non-recommended COVID-19 treatment, had a longer length of stay, and had Medicare or Medicaid insurance were associated with a higher probability of high hospital spending.
+Most hospital spending incurred over 1 year was spent on care provided within 90 days of admission.
+> </div>

 [lci-pub]:{{ site.baseurl }}{% link files/LCI.pdf %}